 A precious stone can be a symbol of love, a family heirloom, and a lifetime investment.
 If you wear your jewelry every day – such as an engagement ring – then you will see that gemstone all the time.
 There’s an opportunity for that piece to collect more meaning and memories every day.
 Find the perfect diamond for you, one that will keep its brilliance forever and last a lifetime.

 *Diamond Nexus strives to provide valuable information, while being clear and honest about products.
-The Nexus Diamond™ alternative is a patented lab grown stone that, among all simulants, most closely imitates the look, weight and wear of a mined diamond, with two exceptions - it is absolutely perfect in every way, and it costs significantly less.
+The Nexus Diamond™ alternative is a patented lab created stone that, among all simulants, most closely imitates the look and wear of a perfect diamond, with two exceptions - it is absolutely perfect in every way, and it costs significantly less.
 Price points expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining on our blog.